The truest form of empathy and compassion is to care for someone exactly as they are and sometimes in their darkest and scariest moments of life.

 As a caregiver, my day consists of assisting those in need.

-As a caregiver my day looks like helping residents to get dressed to assisting them with the restroom and grooming, giving them the proper medication and helping them maintain good nutrition and going to appointments but most importantly it looks like companionship.
-Grooming and keeping good personal hygiene, most seniors are still able to do activities for themselves they just need assistance; I am not there to do everything for them but to make sure that they are doing it and doing it properly for optimal health.
+Most importantly, it looks like companionship.
+Most seniors are able to do activities for themselves, they just need assistance.
+I am not there to do everything for them, but to be there for when they need help.
 We assist with bathing, shampooing and conditioning the hair, shaving, styling of the hair, brushing teeth and any other hygiene needs.

-The average elderly patient takes more than 5 prescription medications a day; many medications need to be taken at certain times, with or without food etc… with age our memory starts to gradually decline so you could only imagine how hard it is to keep up with all of this information.
-As a caregiver we aren’t only helping with remembering to take medication but helping to read labels, to understand what medication is for what and why the resident needs to take it.
+The average elderly patient takes more than 5 prescription medications a day.
+Many medications need to be taken at certain times, with or without food etc… However, with age our memory starts to gradually decline.
+You could only imagine how hard it is to keep up with all of this information.
+As a caregiver, we aren’t only helping with remembering to take medication but helping to read labels, to understand what medication is for what, and why the resident needs to take it.

-As we get older it gets harder for us to maintain the vital nutrients we need it also becomes much more important for us to receive those nutrients.
+As we get older, it becomes harder for us to maintain the vital nutrients we need.
+It also becomes more important for us to receive those nutrients.
 Many caregivers will go shopping and meal prep for their residents to ensure they are receiving the proper nutrition and adequate meals.
-Many caregivers also help with light housekeeping; helping residents with activities like this can be very beneficial to keeping a healthy life style.
+In addition to meal preparation, caregivers can also help with light housekeeping.
+Helping residents with activities like this can be very beneficial to keeping a healthy life style.